Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 • Collaboration between colleges (Business and Education & Health Professions)

-• Hands-on Applications for Curricula
+• “Hands-on” Applications for Curricula

 • Creating a Healthcare Business Analytics concept map